Pharmacy First Year Residency Program

 - Muskegon, Michigan

 PGY-1 Program Overview

 The Postgraduate Year-1 (PGY1) Pharmacy Practice Residency at the Battle Creek VA Medical Center (VAMC) is an ASHP-accredited program established in 2010.
-While the residency program requires core pharmacy practice components, it also allows for flexibility in order for the resident to customize the program toward his/her interests.
+While the residency program requires core pharmacy practice components, it also allows for flexibility in order for residents to customize the program toward their interests.
 The resident will be working with pharmacists within the outpatient and inpatient pharmacies as well as in clinics and within the hospital.
 In total, over 20 pharmacist preceptors provide guidance and instruction for the residents.

 Two residency positions are available.
-Each resident will have longitudinal experiences that allow him/her to function similarly to the clinical pharmacist specialists within our facility.
+Each resident will have longitudinal experiences that promote functioning similar to that of the the clinical pharmacist practitioners within our facility.
 Residents completing a residency at the Battle Creek VAMC will be prepared to become clinical pharmacists who provide exemplary patient care in interdisciplinary teams, capable of leading the profession and working within the framework of a health care system.

 o Dispensing pharmacy

 o Interprofessional series